drush-ops/drush/docs/install-alternative.md

 ### Steps Explained

 1. [Install Composer globally][composer install global].
 1. Create and/or navigate to a directory path for the single composer Drush install.
-In this example we are going to install Drush version 7.x
+In this example we are going to install Drush version 8.x

-        sudo mkdir --parents /opt/drush/7.x
+        mkdir --parents /opt/drush-8.x
-        cd /opt/drush/7.x
+        cd /opt/drush-8.x

 1. Initialise a new composer project that requires Drush.
 Here you may also specify the Drush [package version][composer package version] you wish composer to install.
-In this example we specify Drush version 7.x with the [package version][composer package version] string `7.*`
+In this example we specify Drush version 8.x with the [package version][composer package version] string `8.*`

-        sudo composer init --require=drush/drush:7.* -n
+        composer init --require=drush/drush:8.* -n

 1. Configure the path composer should use for the Drush package's [vendor binaries][composer vendor binaries] or command-line scripts.
 Choose a directory path that is used in the `$PATH` configuration for all users, for example `/usr/local/bin`: